-The Michael Fields Agricultural Institute (MFAI) is a 501(c)(3) nonprofit advancing regenerative agriculture through research, policy, and education, supporting diverse communities across the Upper Midwest and beyond.
+The Michael Fields Agricultural Institute (MFAI) is a 501(c)(3) nonprofit advancing regenerative agriculture through research, education, and policy - supporting farms and food systems of all kinds across the Upper Midwest and beyond since 1984.
+We focus on conservation, sustainability, profitability, and opportunity for today's farmers and the emerging land stewards of tomorrow.

 What We Do